julianghionoiu/web-assets-terminal-rec/README.md

 Esc[H        Move cursor to the home position at the upper left of the screen Esc[21;1H    Move cursor to the position
 Esc[6n       Query Cursor Position

-Esc[26C      Moves the cursor forward by the specified number of columns
+Esc[26A      Cursor up by the specified number of lines Esc[26B      Cursor down by the specified number of lines Esc[26C      Cursor forward by the specified number of columns Esc[26D      Cursor backward by the specified number of columns

 \b           Backspace
 \r           Return to beginning of line
 \n           Newline

-\u001b[?25l
 ```